muhammad-tamim/JavaScript-notes/README.md

 ```

 # Part 2: DOM
-## Introduction To the DOM
+## Introduction To the DOM:

-### What is DOM:

-DOM (Document Object Model) is a programming interface provided by the browser that represents an HTML as a hierarchical tree structure where each element is a node.
+DOM (Document Object Model) is a programming interface provided by the browser that represents an HTML document as a hierarchical tree structure, where each element is a node arranged in levels (root node → parent node → child node → element node → attribute node).
 It allows JavaScript to access, manipulate, and update the html elements, structure, and style of a web page dynamically.

-### DOM Tree Structure:

-The DOM represents your document as a tree structure.
-Every HTML element becomes a "node" in this tree.

 ![image](images/Example-of-DOM-Node-Tree.png)